What is the best car overall for teenagers?

-Cheap old cars with lots of miles should be considered with considerable caution (always have such cars inspected by a professional mechanic before the purchase).
+Cheap old cars with lots of miles should be considered with considerable caution and care.
 On the other hand, insurance cost, routine maintenance, repairs, and taxes can be less for older cars.
 Used cars are generally sold “as-is” without warranties which makes it important to get pre-sale inspections by a qualified mechanic.
 The older the car, the more important the inspection.
-Look for late model “certified” used cars which are a bit more expenisve but typically have better reliability, and come with guarantees, and limited warranties.
+Look for late model “certified” used cars which are a bit more expensive but typically have better reliability, and come with guarantees, and limited warranties.

 A brand new car can be more expensive — although not necessarily so (see explanation below) — but will have the latest electronic features and safety equipment, be under manufacturer’s warranty for 3-5 years, be protected by lemon laws, and will have new-car reliability — plus that wonderful new-car smell.
 A new car may also get better gas mileage than a used car of the same make/model, especially a new hybrid model.
 Insurance cost may not be significantly more than a similar used car, especially if the new model has improved safety features, such as stability control.
 Stability control should be a high priority on cars for teens, as should 4-wheel drive (4WD) or all-wheel drive (AWD) in regions with bad winter weather.